Prof. Simon SWIFT

 RESEARCH INTERESTS / RECHERCHES

-Simon Swift studied at the Universities of Cambridge, Leeds and London, and taught for ten years at the University of Leeds.
-He was appointed Associate Professor of Modern English Literature at the University of Geneva in 2015.
+Originally from West Oxfordshire, I studied at the Universities of Cambridge, Leeds and London, and went back to Leeds to teach for a decade, first as Lecturer, then Senior Lecturer in Critical and Cultural Theory.
+I took up my post of Associate Professor of Modern English Literature at Geneva in 2015.

-Simon Swift has supervised, or co-supervised five PhD projects on topics ranging from gender and sexuality in the writings of Lord Byron to Elizabeth Bishop and baroque aesthetics.
-He has also supervised over twenty MA dissertations; topics have included “Spectral Haunting in De Quincey: The Relationship Between Body and Spirit in De Quincey’s Short Stories”; “Theories of Colour in Holocaust Representation”; “Jonathan Franzen and the New Social Novel”; “Home, Space and Place in the Novels of D.H.
+I’ve supervised, or co-supervised eight PhD projects on topics ranging from gender and sexuality in the writings of Lord Byron to Elizabeth Bishop and baroque aesthetics.
+I have also supervised over twenty-five MA dissertations or mémoires; topics have included “Spectral Haunting in De Quincey: The Relationship Between Body and Spirit in De Quincey’s Short Stories”; “Theories of Colour in Holocaust Representation”; “Jonathan Franzen and the New Social Novel”; “Home, Space and Place in the Novels of D.H.
 Lawrence and John Cowper Powys”.
-He would be extremely happy to hear from anyone interested in working with him at Geneva towards a PhD in the following fields: Romantic writing, the history of ideas and the reception of the Enlightenment in modernity; the links between anthropology and literary writing (ie in postcolonial thought, affect theory); critical approaches to the question of the human; the intersections of Twentieth-Century political thought and philosophy with modern literature (for example Hannah Arendt).
+I’d be happy to hear from anyone interested in working with me at Geneva towards a PhD in the following fields: Romantic writing, the relation between the visual arts and poetry; the links between anthropology and literary writing (ie in postcolonial thought, affect theory); critical approaches to the question of the human; the intersections of Twentieth-Century political thought and philosophy with modern literature (for example Hannah Arendt).

 Books and Monographs / Livres et monographies